Coetzee and Schein

 He talked about his cases and he used words like “brutal,” “violent,” “savage,” “horrific,” and so on, but on only one did he use the descriptive “cruel.”

-That case was an abduction of a woman in the back of a van equipped with video and torture devices, weapons, plastic tarp, in full display.
+That case was an abduction of a woman in the back of a van equipped with videos, torture devices, weapons, tape, and plastic tarps, in full display.
 The perp videoed everything, but never physically touched the victim.
 And then he eventually released her.
 When I asked my new friend why that one was cruelty and the others barbaric, unspeakable, horrific, and so on, he said that it was because the perp used her fear to become aroused and to torment her, but no physically sexual or just physical assault.
 That is a perfect example for my definition of cruelty.
 Fear is an instinct for flight or aggression for survival.
 The perp didn’t allow either of those useful trajectories for that response in his scenario.
 Rather, he perverted that necessary and natural instinct, literally, for his own pleasure, without physically harming her at all.
 He was not indifferent.
 On the contrary, he was quite engaged.

 The bare bones of my definition are that (a human) takes what should make a creature flourish as one of its kind and perverts it for its harm.
 That may be due to intention, that may be indifferent, that may be out of ignorance, that may be out of misguided benevolence (“Save the man, but kill the Indian”), it may be for sadistic pleasure, and so on.